Skip to content

 api-example.png

-Access according to the prompted invocation method to obtain the return value of the function (i.e., the return value).
+Access according to the indicated invocation method to obtain the function return value (i.e., the return value).